Modern Group Ltd Launches Online Counterbalanced Forklift Operator Training

 Modern Group Online Forklift Operating Training

-Modern Group Eases the Process of Certifying Forklift Operators Required by OSHA.BRISTOL, PA, UNITED STATES, November 4, 2021 /EINPresswire.com/ -- Modern Group is bringing its 40 year tenured forklift trainer, Hector Valentin, to the screen with Hector’s Guide to Become Forklift Certified.
+Modern Group Eases the Process of Certifying Forklift Operators Required by OSHABRISTOL, PA, UNITED STATES, November 8, 2021 /EINPresswire.com/ -- Modern Group is bringing its world class trainers to the screen.
 Employers can now provide counterbalanced forklift operator training for operators at their convenience with this virtual classroom.
-After completion of the course, employers can schedule on-site evaluations with Hector to certify operators in accordance with OSHA regulations.
+After completion of the course, employers can schedule on-site evaluations with our trainer to certify operators in accordance with OSHA regulations.

 The online training is available in English and Spanish for individuals anywhere, anytime.
-Hector’s Guide:
+Our virtual classroom:

 ● Reduces Operator Lost Time